himkt/konoha/README.md

 (API documentation is available on `localhost:8000/redoc`, you can check it using your web browser)

-Send a request using `curl` on you terminal.
+Send a request using `curl` on your terminal.
 Note that a path to an endpoint is changed in v4.6.4.
 Please check our release note (https://github.com/himkt/konoha/releases/tag/v4.6.4).